-The Maternal and Child Survival Program (MCSP) began providing technical support to Bushenyi District this same year, strengthening the skills of Nyabubare Health Center staff to diagnose their own operational problems and craft locally appropriate solutions.
+Through the Maternal and Child Survival Program (MCSP), JSI began providing technical support to Bushenyi District this same year, strengthening the skills of Nyabubare Health Center staff to diagnose their own operational problems and craft locally appropriate solutions.
 Key to this work was the recognition that both health personnel and community members must work in tandem to uncover the root causes of problems – and overcome them.

 “MCSP with the Ministry of Health identify unserved and underserved communities,” said Bridget Ikiriza, In-Charge at the health center.
 “MCSP engages these communities, including non-health stakeholders, to ensure that all children under one year of age in the health facility catchment area access routine immunization services.”

 MCSP and the health center staff worked together to identify the names, locations and family information of the 400+ children served by the facility, and captured the data in a user-friendly map.
 By establishing an immunization-focused Quality Work Improvement Team (QWIT) – consisting of both health workers and village health team (VHT) members – they also identified the root causes for the low levels of immunization.

 On the health system side, health workers realized that they were not aware of all the children they were supposed to vaccinate.
 They had also been reluctant to conduct immunization outreach sessions at sites that were convenient to the community.